-Serikzhan Bilash is a prominent Kazakh human rights activist and advocate for ethnic Kazakhs and other minorities held in detention camps in China’s Xinjiang Region.
-He was released in August 2019 after taking a plea bargin.
+Serikzhan Bilash is a prominent Kazakh human rights activist and advocate for ethnic Kazakhs and other minorities held in detention camps in China’s Xinjiang region.
+He was released in August 2019 after taking a plea bargain.

 Prior to his arrest, Bilash served as the founder and director of the civil society group Ata-Jurt Eriktileri (“Volunteers of the Fatherland”) in Almaty, Kazakhstan.
 Founded in 2017, Ata-Jurt’s mission is to advocate for the release of ethnic Kazakhs held by the Chinese government and to actively support the relatives of those detained in the camps.

 Since its founding, Ata-Jurt has provided rare insight into the wide-scale human rights violations occurring in Xinjiang.
 Ata-Jurt has interviewed many released detainees who have provided first-hand experience of the camps in Xinjiang.
 Through these interviews, Ata-Jurt has compiled significant amounts of information on China’s crackdown in the region.
 Ata-Jurt publishes the information that it compiles on Xinjiang by holding regular press conferences and by posting video testimonies of interviewees.
 As a result of these efforts, Bilash and Ata-Jurt are one of the most comprehensive and reliable first-hand resources for information about China’s detention program in Xinjiang.
 Although Xinjiang is closed off to international journalists and organizations, Ata-Jurt has helped the rest of the world to better understand the scale of the oppression in Western China.